Mayoyao

 Mayoyao, officially the Municipality of Mayoyao is a municipality in the province of Ifugao, Philippines.
 According to the 2024 census, it has a population of 15,525 people.

 History

 Battle of Mayoyao Ridge

 From July 26 to August 9, 1945, Filipino soldiers under the command of Donald Blackburn, supported by airstrikes by Army Air Forces, captured the town, then a Japanese stronghold.
-The result was key to the eventual surrender of General Yamashita at Kiangan, Ifugao.
+The result was key to the eventual surrender of General Tomoyuki Yamashita at Kiangan, Ifugao.

 A memorial marker, located at Mount Nagchajan, marks the site of the battle.

 Geography

 Mayoyao is situated 62.99 km from the provincial capital Lagawe, and 413.66 km from the country's capital city of Manila.

 Barangays

 Mayoyao is politically subdivided into 27 barangays.
 Each barangay consists of puroks and some have sitios.